 GRP (buff only)

 A corduroy surface is the recommended solution to warn visually impaired people to the presence of specific hazards.

-The purpose of the corduroy surface is to warn visually impaired people of the presence of specific hazards; steps, level crossings or the approach to on-street light rapid transport (LTR) platforms.
-It is also used where a footway joins a shared route, it conveys the message: Hazard, proceed with caution
+The purpose of the corduroy tactile paving is to warn visually impaired people of the presence of specific hazards; steps, level crossings or the approach to on-street light rapid transport (LTR) platforms.
+It is also used where a footway joins a shared route.
+It conveys the message ‘hazard, proceed with caution’.